xplosionmind/tommi.space/content/jam/public/Apps.md

 ## Server

-The services I self-hosted which are running on my server can be found in the [[Server]] Jam ingredient.
+The services I self-hosted which are running on my server can be found in the [[Nebuchadnezzar]] Jam ingredient.

 ## Awesome Software